eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_07.md

 1. On the Migration Wizard **Select source** blade, enter the following:

    - **Source SQL Server instance name (1)**: Enter the DNS address of your Sql Server.
 This can be retrieved from environment details section of your guide.
-For example, `sqlserver2008-{suffixid}.eastus2.cloudapp.azure.com`.
+For example, `sqlserver2008-{suffixid}.eastus2.cloudapp.azure.com`. <inject key="SQLVM DNS Name" enableCopy="false"/>
    - **Authentication type (2)**: Select SQL Authentication.
    - **Username (3)**: Enter **PUWebSite**
    - **Password (4)**: Enter **Password.1!!**